damianhakert/damianhakert.github.io/source/posts/2016-08-18-ci-deployment-and-environments.html.md

 ![Automated deployment](/images/blogimages/ci-deployment-and-environments/14.jpg){: .illustration}

 The installation of `awscli` extends the job execution time, but it is not a big deal for now.
-If you'll need speed, you can always [look for a Docker image](https://hub.docker.com/explore/) with preinstalled `awscli`, or create an image by yourself.
+If you need speed, you can always [look for a Docker image](https://hub.docker.com/explore/) with preinstalled `awscli`, or create an image by yourself.
 {: .alert .alert-warning}